 When your security deposit is returned, it will either be:

 If the electricity utility made a mistake and undercharged you, you will have to pay that money back.
 As an eligible low-income customer, you can pay the utility back over a longer period of time than other customers.
-Note: if you are a customer of a unit sub-metering provider, then the special rules regarding billing errors do not apply.
+Note: if you are a customer of a unit sub-meter provider, then the special rules regarding billing errors do not apply.

 You have 2 options:

 You can pay it back over the same timeframe as you were under-charged, up to a maximum of 2 years.
 For example, if you were undercharged for 3 months, you have 3 months to pay back your utility.